TACC/coe-332-sp21/docs/week14/matplotlib.rst

 Redis and plots
 ---------------

-you can "save" your plots to Redis, however the maximum size for a key/value is 512 my_labels_legends and the sum of all your data (including files) must fit into main memory on the Redis server.
+you can "save" your plots to Redis, however the maximum size for a key/value is 512 mb and the sum of all your data (including files) must fit into main memory on the Redis server.

 .. code-block:: python3